kpango/resume/content/awards/hacku-2014.md

 I participated in Hackathon for students sponsored by Yahoo Japan and received a technology prize.
-Our team has developed an SNS using a two-way crossing mesh network called Ripple it uses Android and Bluetooth technology.
+Our team has developed an SNS using a two-way crossing mesh network called Ripple.
+It uses Android and Bluetooth technology.